StatAziz/Ames-Weather-Data-ETL-Pipeline/README.md

 ## Key Findings

-- The average temperature in Ames, Iowa for March and April 2024 was X°C (Y°F).
+- The average temperatures (at 2 meters above the ground) in Ames, Iowa, for March and April 2024 were 31.4°F and 41.9°F, respectively.
-- Daylight and sunshine duration showed a gradual increase from March to April.
+- Daylight duration showed a gradual increase on average from March (11.9 hr) to April (13.4 hr).
+- Sunshine duration also showed a slow, gradual increase on average from March (7.38 hours) to April (7.92 hours).
+- The total rain sums were 339.3 mm in March 1160.1 mm in April, respectively.
-- The total precipitation and rain sums were Z mm and W mm, respectively.
+- The total precipitation sums were 226.2 mm in March and 773.4 mm in April, respectively.
-- The average wind speed during these months was V m/s.
+- The average maximum wind speed (at 10 meters above the ground) was 26.8 km/hr in March and 30.34 km/hr in April.

 </br>
 </br>